Apache Cassandra MVP Program

 Senior Software Engineer

-Jason Brown is a Senior Software Engineer at Netflix, as well as being an Apache Cassandra Committer.
-He holds a Master’s degree in Music Composition is searching for time to write a second string quartet.
+Jason Brown is a Senior Software Engineer at Apple.
+Prior to that, he worked at Netflix as a Senior Software Engineer of web services and data architecture.
+Jason is also an Apache Cassandra Committer.
+He holds a Master\'s degree in Music Composition and is searching for time to write a second string quartet.